 The solution is to make users feel more empowered and valued: listen to their feedback and make adjustments accordingly.

-The aim is to create a knowledge system that people love to use.
+The aim is to create a knowledge system that people love to use: they find and discover information quickly, and able to learn about a specific topic fast.

-Make employees aware that their involvement in the process of building a good search application is important.
+To make this happen, you have to make employees aware that their involvement in the process of building a good search application is important.
+This is earier to say than done, for sure.
+But with a people-centric approach it’s not impossible at all.

 Analyse how people interact with the system: is the system responsive?
 Is the user interface intuitive, easy to use and attractive?